 The Site contains seamounts and abyssal plains, which are both common in OSPAR Region V. Ecological processes that underpin the high biological diversity associated with OSPAR's other seamounts (rich food supply, bentho-pelagic coupling) are likely highly to occur in the Site.
-Most seamounts in the OSPAR Maritime Area occur in Region V but with 70% of these not yet being included in MPAs or covered by any management measures such as fisheries closures.
-Thus, inclusion of seamounts in the NACES MPA Site would help achieve ecological coherence in MPAs for seamounts and help increase the level of protection afforded to these OSPAR Listed threatened and/or declining habitats across the whole OSPAR Maritime Area.
-Other listed deep-sea habitats are also known to occur on seamounts in OSPAR Region V, including coral gardens, deep-sea sponge aggregations, and Lophelia pertusa reefs; thus inclusion of seamounts in the NACES MPA would also strengthen ecological coherence of MPAs in places with these habitats across the OSPAR Maritime Area.
+Most seamounts in the OSPAR Maritime region occur in Region V but with 70% of these not yet being included in MPAs or covered by any management measures such as fisheries closures.
+Thus, inclusion of seamounts in the NACES MPA Site would help achieve ecological coherence in MPAs for seamounts and help increase the level of protection afforded to these Threatened and/or Declining habitats across the whole OSPAR maritime region.
+Other listed deepsea habitats are also known to occur on seamounts in OSPAR Region V, including coral gardens, deep-sea sponge aggregations, and Lophelia pertusa reefs; thus inclusion of seamounts in the NACES MPA would also strengthen ecological coherence of MPAs in places with these habitats across the OSPAR Maritime Area.